ANSI Z87.1 Defined

 - Criteria and requisite markings for protectors now offer relaxed optics as an option.

 - Testing, performance, and marking criteria for anti-fog lenses were added to minimize potential harm created by workers removing or adjusting protective eyewear because of fogging lenses.

 - Transmittance allowances were changed.

-- Clarifications were added to promote consistency in testing for dark-state tolerances for automatic darkening welding filters and determining the minimum coverage-age area with respect to the specified headform.
+- Clarifications were added to promote consistency in testing dark-state tolerances for automatic darkening welding filters and determining the minimum coverage-age area concerning the specified headform.

 For more information on past revisions, see ANSI Z87.1 Eye and Face Protection Devices Standard.
 For the full 2020 update, read the complete ANSI-ISEA Z87.1-2020 Standard.

 ANSI Z87.1 Testing Processes